Maximising the Effectiveness of Early-Stage Commercial Diligence

-The case for doing work further ahead of a process (e.g., examining a market and developing an investment thesis, rather than just investigating a specific target company) is compelling in today’s environment.
-Timelines are compressed; rival bidders seek to short-cut and curtail formal processes; bidders need to demonstrate insight and value early to a future management team; and, above all – it takes time to develop a clear value gen strategy to support today’s multiples.
+The case for doing work further ahead of a process (including examining a market and developing an investment thesis, rather than just investigating a specific target company) is compelling in today’s environment.
+Timelines are compressed; rival bidders seek to short-cut and curtail formal processes; bidders need to demonstrate insight and value early to a future management team; and, above all, it takes time to develop a clear value gen strategy.

-But with early work fast becoming the industry norm rather than a differentiator, the challenge is to ensure that the money spent on the analysis generates maximum ROI and doesn’t simply become an increased “cost of doing business.”
+With early work fast becoming the industry norm rather than a differentiator, the challenge is to ensure that the money spent on the analysis generates maximum ROI and doesn’t simply become an increased “cost of doing business”.